emilianLucian/recipeBook/README.md

 # recipeBook

+# Website Its Created Using Angular4.
+This repository include all files from project/src/app.

 This files including a website sketch made by scratch.
 Features:
 - create account and login on it, using Register and Login buttons ( The website use FireBase by Google to memorize the data -backend );